 The Top 5 Ingredients to Avoid in Baby Washes and Shampoos

-1. Fragrances: Okay I know there are few smells as sweet as a freshly washed baby or toddler.
-But try to enjoy the sweetness without fragrances because fragrances are associated with hormone disruption, skin & respiratory allergies.
+1. Fragrances: Okay I know there are few smells as sweet as a freshly bathed baby or toddler.
+But enjoy the sweetness without fragrances because fragrances are associated with hormone disruption, skin & respiratory allergies.
 If you have allergies in your family, you know it is nearly impossible to know what ingredients are actually triggering them.
 This is because the word “fragrance” on a label often hides a toxic cocktail of multiple ingredients.
 Why?
 Because fragrances are considered trade secrets for manufacturers and the fragrance industry is self-policed.
-Always go fragrance free.
+Always, always go fragrance free.

-2. Phthalates: These are often used as fragrance ingredients and are not currently restricted for us despite their association with a host of health concerns including reproductive issues and developmental problems in unborn children, as well as asthma and respiratory problems.
+2. Phthalates: These are in fragrances but aren’t listed on labels.
+They aren’t restricted for use despite their association with a host of health concerns including reproductive issues and developmental problems in unborn children, as well as asthma and respiratory problems.
 You won’t see these listed on labels, since they fall under the mystery label of “fragrance”, but you can avoid them if you choose fragrance free products.

 3. Parabens: These are synthetic preservatives common in baby washes and baby shampoos, as well as many personal care products for adults.
 The CDC has detected them in almost all Americans tested.
 They are linked to a multitude of health risks including cancer, endocrine disruption, reproductive toxicity, neurotoxicity and skin irritation.
 Avoid any baby washes or shampoos ending in -paraben.